mircealungu/Softwarenaut/README.md

 ### Further Reading

-To read more about the tool you can read the following articles:
+To learn more about the tool we reccomend the following article:
 - [Evolutionary and Collaborative Software Architecture Recovery with Softwarenaut](http://scg.unibe.ch/archive/papers/Lung14a.pdf)

 ### To Cite Use This BibTeX